-A. To guarantee your place in line, we do need the applications and fees for all prospective applicants.
-Applications and fees may be submitted on line, delivered by hand or mailed to the office
+To guarantee your place in line, we do need the applications and fees for all prospective applicants.
+Applications and fees may be submitted online, delivered by hand or mailed to the office.

-A. Yes, however, once you are approved, you will be asked to pay the entire holding deposit within 12 hours and sign the lease.
+Yes; however, once you are approved, you will be asked to pay the entire holding deposit within 12 hours and sign the lease once it has been prepared and sent to you.
 If you sign the lease without the other roommate, you will be responsible for the rent and the term of the lease even if the future roommate changes his/her mind.
 Likewise, it is possible that your roommate will not be approved and you will still be obligated to the lease.
 When adding a roommate to a signed lease, the roommate will need to apply through the normal application process.
 There will also be a one-time $50 roommate addition fee for each new roommate.
 Furthermore, you should consider the number of bedrooms in the unit.
 Units are priced at the rate of one person per bedroom; rent will increase by $25 per month for each additional person.
-For instance, if you live in a studio or one-bedroom unit and you add a roommate, your rent will increase by $25 per month.
+We only allow one additional tenant in a unit beyond the number of bedrooms.
+For instance, a 3 bedroom unit will allow up to 4 tenants.
 The number of available parking spaces per unit should also be considered.

-A. If one applicant needs a co-signer, then all may be required to have one unless the cosigner you do have specifically states in writing that they understand and accept that the other applicants do not have one.
-It is important for applicants and cosigners to understand that they are all jointly and equally responsible for the unit.
+If one applicant needs a co-signer, then all may be required to have one unless the cosigner you do have specifically states in writing that they understand and accept that the other applicants do not have one.
+It is important for applicants and cosigners to understand that they are all jointly and severally liable for the unit in its entirety.
 If one roommate does not have a cosigner but another roommate does, then the person who is cosigning could be responsible for delinquent payments or damages to a unit caused by any/all tenants in the unit.
 If each tenant has a cosigner, then all are equally responsible.
 The bottom of the cosigner form has a check box for a cosigner to indicate whether or not they are expecting to be the only cosigner.

-A. All cosigners and applicants are equally and jointly responsible for the terms of the lease.
+All cosigners and applicants are equally and severally liable financially for the lease.
 When tenants, cosigners, and/or guarantors to a lease are jointly and severally liable, the Landlord may collect any or all amounts due from any one of the tenants, cosigners, or guarantors on the lease or various amounts from any combination thereof until all outstanding amounts are paid in full.
 In other words, if any of the responsible parties to the lease do not have enough money to pay the amounts owed or are unable to be located or simply are not paying, the Landlord can legally collect from any of the other responsible parties to make up the difference.